 The University has a number of other facilities for athletics and recreation.
-Mackal Field House contains two fitness rooms complete with weight training and cardio equipment, a 200-meter track, and four basketball courts.
-Mackal also houses the athletics and recreational services departments' administrative offices.
+Mackal Field House contains three fitness rooms complete with weight training equipment, Lifecycles, stair climbers and rowing machines, a 200-meter track, four basketball courts, and a gymnastics training center.
+Mackal also houses the athletic department’s administrative offices.

 The 5,810-seat Meade Stadium opened in 1928 and underwent major renovations in 1980.
 An additional 2,200 seats recently opened along the west sideline.
 Opened in 1953, 3,385-seat Keaney Gym is the site of Ram volleyball matches.
-Keaney Gym was the home of the men's and women's basketball teams for 49 seasons.
-Tootell Physical Education Complex offers an aquatic center with competitive and instructional programs; a varsity team weight room; a group exercise studio; and West Gym, available for basketball, volleyball, and badminton.
+Keaney Gym was the home of the men’s and women’s basketball teams for 49 seasons.
+Tootell Physical Education Complex offers an aquatic center with competitive, instructional classes; two varsity team weight rooms; a dance studio; and East and West Gyms, available for basketball, volleyball, and badminton.

 Bill Beck Field is the home of the URI baseball team.
 The playing surface has been upgraded and is one of the top baseball facilities in the Atlantic 10 Conference.
-Other athletic facilities at URI include a lighted soccer field, eight tennis courts, softball field, Arrigan Sailing Center, Campanella Rowing Center, two beach volleyball courts, and practice fields.
+Other athletic facilities at URI include a lighted soccer field, field hockey field, 12 tennis courts, softball field, Arrigan Sailing Center, Campanella Rowing Center, two beach volleyball courts, and practice fields.

 Honor Societies.
 The University has chapters of a number of national honor societies, invitation to which is recognition of scholarly accomplishment.
-Several societies recognize scholarship over a wide range of disciplines: Phi Beta Kappa, a national liberal arts honor society; Phi Eta Sigma, a /national honor society for first-year students; the National Society for Collegiate Scholars, a national honor society for first- and second-year students; and Phi Kappa Phi and the Golden Key, national honor societies for general scholarship.
-More specialized honor societies include Alpha Sigma Lambda (continuing education), Alpha Kappa Delta (sociology), Beta Alpha Psi (accounting), Beta Gamma Sigma (business), Beta Phi Mu (Beta Iota chapter, library science), Chi Epsilon (civil engineering), Eta Kappa Nu (electrical engineering), Gamma Kappa Alpha (Italian), Iota Iota Iota (women's studies), Kappa Delta Pi (education), Kappa Omicron Nu (O Alpha Mu chapter, family and consumer studies), Lambda Pi Eta (Beta Gamma chapter, communication studies), Lambda Tau (medical technology), Omicron Delta Epsilon (economics), Omicron Delta Kappa (leadership), Onyx (African-American scholarship), Order of Omega (fraternity/sorority), Phi Alpha Theta (history), Pi Kappa Lambda (Zeta Epsilon chapter, music), Phi Lamba Sigma (pharmacy-peer recognition), Phi Sigma Iota (foreign languages, literature, and linguistics), Pi Delta Phi (French), Pi Mu Epsilon (mathematics), Pi Sigma Alpha (Gamma Epsilon, political science), Pi Tau Sigma (mechanical engineering), Psi Chi (psychology), Rho Chi (pharmacy), Sigma Alpha Pi (leadership and success), Sigma Delta Pi (Spanish), Sigma Iota Epsilon, Sigma Lambda Alpha (landscape architecture), Sigma Pi Sigma (physics), Sigma Theta Tau (nursing), and Tau Beta Pi (engineering).
+Several societies recognize scholarship over a wide range of disciplines: Phi Beta Kappa, a national liberal arts honor society; Phi Eta Sigma, a national honor society for first-year students; and Phi Kappa Phi and the Golden Key, national honor societies for general scholarship.
+More specialized honor societies include Alpha Sigma Lambda (continuing education), Alpha Kappa Delta (sociology), Beta Alpha Psi (accounting), Beta Gamma Sigma (business), Beta Phi Mu (Beta Iota chapter, library science), Chi Epsilon (civil engineering), Dobro Slovo (Slavic), Eta Kappa Nu (electrical engineering), Financial Management Association (URI chapter, finance), Gamma Kappa Alpha (Italian), Iota Iota Iota (women’s studies), Kappa Delta Pi (education), Kappa Omicron Nu (O Alpha Mu chapter, family and consumer studies), Kappa Psi (pharmacy), Lambda Kappa Sigma (women’s pharmacy), Lambda Pi Eta (Beta Gamma chapter, communication studies), Lambda Tau (medical technology), Omicron Delta Epsilon (economics), Omicron Delta Kappa (leadership), Onyx (African-American scholarship), Order of Omega (fraternity/sorority), Phi Alpha Theta (history), Pi Kappa Lambda (Zeta Epsilon chapter, music), Phi Lamba Sigma (pharmacy-peer recognition), Phi Sigma Iota (foreign languages, literature, and linguistics), Pi Delta Phi (French), Pi Mu Epsilon (mathematics), Pi Sigma Alpha (Gamma Epsilon, political science), Pi Tau Sigma (mechanical engineering), Psi Chi (psychology), Rho Chi (pharmacy), Sigma Alpha Pi (leadership and success), Sigma Delta Pi (Spanish), Sigma Lambda Alpha (landscape architecture), Sigma Pi Sigma (physics), Sigma Theta Tau (nursing), and Tau Beta Pi (engineering).